What is Aspiration?

 Aspiration customers also get identity fraud expense reimbursement of up to $1,000 to cover losses resulting from identity fraud.

 Aspiration does not have any additional features like virtual cards or cryptocurrency trading, and travel insurance or loans are also not available directly via the app.

 Aspiration customer service

 - Phone: We connected very quickly to a representative, who gave helpful and relevant answers.

-- Email: We recieved answers within 10 minutes, which were useful for the most part.
+- Email: We received answers with varied response times, sometimes within 10 minutes but other times only after a day.
+The answers were useful for the most part. ;

 Customer service is not available 24/7.